-Our preschool classroom lays the foundation for future success both academically and socially.
+Our Casa classroom lays the foundation for future success both academically and socially.

 The calm and aesthetic environment allows students to explore and fully engage with a wide range of Montessori materials.
 Areas include Mathematics, Language and Culture, Sensorial and Practical Life.
 Preschool students develop a keen sense of pride in their work as they gradually master materials and are introduced to increasingly challenging activities.

 Montessori believed that curiosity and passion for learning are key to a child’s intellectual development; therefore children are encouraged to follow their interests in selecting their work.
 Because the internationally-celebrated materials so elegantly demonstrate key principles in math and language, our students are equipped with a profound, experience-based understanding that stays with them throughout their academic lives.